 The Bridget Perrot Trust was established by Bridget's family, friends, and grateful patrons in recognition of her contributions to library services for people with visual and physical disabilities.

 The trust is held within the Burnaby Public Library Endowment Fund.
 Donations to the trust are invested on behalf of the Library by the City of Burnaby.
-While the principle remains untouched, the interest generated is used to provide service enhancements.
+While the principal remains untouched, the interest generated is used to provide service enhancements.

 Home Library & Accessible Service